Lawn Care - Seeding

-Is it in sun or shade?
+Is it going to be a play area or a feature and Is it in sun or shade?

-If the area to be seeded is in relative shade or is likely to go short of moisture consider using seed mixes suited to shade and/or drought.
+If the area to be seeded is in relative shade or is likely to go short of moisture consider using seed mixes suited to shade and / or drought.

 Most people opt for a utility mix that is suitable for most situations.

-Don’t attempt to sow in summer - it’s unlikely you will be able to give the lawn enough water to prevent it from shrivelling up and dying, and there is an increased possibility of 'hose bans' being put in place!
+Idealy don’t attempt to sow in summer - it’s unlikely you will be able to give the lawn enough water to prevent it from shrivelling up and dying, and there is an increased possibility of 'hose bans' being put in place!

 Sow the seed at the recommended sowing rates by hand or through a purpose made seed spreader.